Paid in Advance

-Synopsis
+Plot

 John Gray, an old fur trapper, lives with his beautiful daughter Joan in the Canadian Northwest.
-Bateese Le Blanc (Lon Chaney), a half-breed, forces his attentions on Joan whenever he gets a chance, but is constantly watched by his jealous half-breed sweetheart, Marie (Priscilla Dean).
+Bateese Le Blanc, a half-breed, forces his attentions on Joan whenever he gets a chance, but is constantly watched by his jealous half-breed sweetheart, Marie.
 "Gold Dust" Barker and his henchman, Regan, convince John Gray to return to the Yukon with them as head trapper, and they offer his daughter Joan work as a nurse.
 The trip to Dawson City is a grueling one, and Joan finds her father dead one morning.

 Arriving in Dawson City, Joan learns that Gold Dust Barker is the proprietor of the dance hall, and all his girls are called "nurses."
 Jim Blood owns the richest mine in the area, but he is only a shell of a man, overcome by alcoholism.
 Bateese arrives in town and breaks into Joan's room.
 Jim Blood comes to her rescue, and Bateese is killed in the ensuing gunfight.

 Deciding there is only one hope for escape from this life, Joan puts on a flashy dance costume, rushes on stage, and offers herself in marriage to the highest bidder.
 Jim Blood offers his entire claim and wins Joan, but as a Justice of the Peace is about to marry them, Barker and Regan present a fake $100,000 I.O.U. from Jim, and they abduct Joan as their payment.
 Jim grabs two guns, holds the dance hall crowd at bay, and frees Joan.

 Barker and Regan fire at Jim, but he is a fast draw and shoots both men.
 He fires at a lamp, setting the building on fire.
 While the crowds flee for their lives, Jim tells Joan that he really loves her, then he vanishes off into the night.
 Joan returns to her old home in Montreal, and receives regular payments from the manager of the mine that she won from Jim.
 She is called to Dawson City on business, and meets the manager, only to learn that the manager is none other than Jim.
 Having kicked his drinking problem, the two are happily united.